Flexure Test Fixtures

 Although flexure testing does not produce true material properties as do tension, compression and shear testing, flexural tests are commonly performed to evaluate and compare a material's performance under a loading condition that is often experienced in application.
 A variety of standardized flexure test methods are in common use for a variety of materials.
 The most common types of flexure test fixtures in use for a variety of materials are listed.

 This is a specialized version of the standard Long Beam Flexure Fixture and includes alignment rods and linear bearings.
 Rather than being fully adjustable, it is designed for specific loading and support spans.
-Up to three different loading and support spans can be specified by the customer, with the maximum support span being 24".
+Up to three different loading and support spans can be specified by the customer, with the maximum support span being 24 in.
 This is sometimes desired in testing environments such as production quality control, to insure that the proper spans are consistently being used and cannot be altered.
-The maximum specimen width can also be specified, being typically between 2" and 6".
+The maximum specimen width can also be specified, being typically between 2 in. and 6 in.

 Ceramic Flexural Testing